kean/Nuke/Tests/DefectRepros/DETAILS.md

 4. The repro does not misuse the API.
 It uses the public ImageRequest(url:processors:options:) and imageTask(with:).response.
 The mocks only stand in for the caches and the loader, and the real-DataCache variant fails the same way.
 Nothing here is platform or URLSession behavior.

 5. I checked that the fix is safe.
 TaskLoadImageKey includes `options`, so the child TaskLoadImage made for a .returnCacheDataDontLoad request is never shared with normal requests.
 AsyncTask.Publisher.subscribe(_:onValue:) forwards the child's errors, so a miss at the bottom of the chain still comes back as .dataMissingInCache.
-With the check moved (see suggestedFix), the repro and control tests pass, and so does the full NukeTests target: 1110 tests in 79 suites.
+With the check moved (see the suggested fix below), the repro and control tests pass, and so does the full NukeTests target: 1110 tests in 79 suites.

 The data(for:) path has a related gap.
 TaskLoadData.loadData() fails with .dataMissingInCache before falling back to the original data when a request has processors.
 That is out of scope here.